ScratchAddons/ScratchAddons/addons-l10n/README.md

 ## File name
 Files are placed under `addons-l10n/LOCALECODE` folder, where the locale code is lowercased IETF language tag used by Scratch (e.g. en, zh-tw).
 Note that 2-letter code will be used if ones with regions are unavailable; e.g. if en-US is unavailable, it uses en.

 File name is `ADDONID.json`, where addonid is the addon id. `_general.json` contains messages that are shared by addons.
-While it is possible to overwrite other addons' messages, it is not encouraged.
 Note that if addons are disabled, corresponding message files will not be loaded.

 ## File contents
 The message file is a JSON file.